Important Information Related to the Coronavirus

 Important Information for Visitors

-- Visitors will have their temperature taken and be asked screening questions before being allowed to enter.
+- Visitors will have their temperature taken and be asked screening questions upon entry into the facility.

 Thank you for following these guidelines and for helping us keep our patients, our healers, and our visitors safe.